Krayorn/blog/src/content/blog/annoyed-after-reading-AI-blog-post.md

 ---
-title: "Annoyed after realizing I read an AI-generated blog post."
+title: "Annoyed after realizing I read an AI-generated blog post.
 description: "A trusted source shared an AI-generated post in a newsletter.
 Thoughts on AI paranoia, AI detection, and trust."
 pubDate: 2026-09-11
 tags: ["blogging"]